 Businesses operating in coastal regions should expect higher levels of damage to their properties and severe disruptions to their supply chain when a hurricane lands.

-These statistics show the catastrophic financial impact that hurricanes can have on U.S. infrastructure.
-Business owners operating in areas that are prone to these storms can prepare for these economic impacts by searching for alternate suppliers when disaster strikes.
+These statistics show the catastrophic financial impact that hurricanes have on U.S. citizens from all walks of life.
+One way business owners can prepare for the economic effects of hurricanes is by searching for alternate suppliers when disaster strikes.

 Recovery and reconstruction following a hurricane can be a complex process.
 Depending on the severity of the storm and the extent of the damage, it can take months or even years for infrastructure to be repaired.